kovaskk/sigma_converter/README.md

 # sigma_to_wazuh
-Convert Sigma rules to Wazuh rules
+Convert Sigma rules to Wazuh rules.
+This is the overwritted project of existed This is a reworked version of an existing converter, which can be found at the link: https://github.com/theflakes/sigma_to_wazuh
 ## How to:
 Clone repository.